gomorpheus/morpheus-docs/integration_guides/Networking/nsx.rst

 Firewall
 ^^^^^^^^

-Morpheus version 4.1.2 adds a FIREWALL tab which allows you to view existing firewall rules as well as create new rules and groups.
+|morpheus| version 4.1.2 adds a FIREWALL tab which allows you to view existing firewall rules as well as create new rules and groups.
 From the rules summary list, the following fields are displayed for each rule:

 - NAME
 - TYPE